anilcanbulut/Project-Euler-V2/README.md

 # Project-Euler-V2
 This is the updated version of the Project Euler.
+In the previous repository <a href="https://github.com/anilcanbulut/Project-Euler-18">here</a>, I have given the algorithm that focuses on finding the maximum path in a given triangle.
+But in this repo, there are some other restrictions which are about prime numbers and reaching the bottom line of the triangle etc. Here what is required below:

 You will have an orthogonal triangle input from a file and you need to find the maximum sum of the numbers according to given rules below;